 For a burial, the Green Certificate will be issued by the Registrar and sent directly to the Funeral Director.
-For a cremation, the Coroner will issue a special certificate to the Funeral Director (this could also be sent directly to the Crematorium) and no Green Certificate is required.
+For a cremation, the Coroner will issue a special certificate sent directly to the Funeral Director or crematorium and no Green Certificate is required.